Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$) reaction: Introduction

 As an extension of Ref.~\cite{KMinomo17a}, one may consider using the deuteron knockout ($p,pd$) reaction to investigate the 3NF effect on the $p$-$d$ elastic cross section in nuclei.
 The ($p,pd$) reaction has attracted attention as a means to probe the presence of deuterons in nuclei~\cite{TUesaka24}.
 Theoretically, one of the authors (Y.~C.) and collaborators developed a novel reaction model, CDCCIA, for describing ($p,pd$) with explicitly accounting for the fragility of the deuteron~\cite{YChazono22}.
 One of the key ingredients of CDCCIA is the transition matrix for the $p$-$d$ reaction system, which is formulated in terms of a 2N effective interaction.
 This approach is suitable for the aforementioned strategy of investigating 3NF effect through the density dependence of the 2N effective interaction.

 To lay the groundwork for 3NF studies using ($p,pd$) reactions, it is necessary to have reliable $p$-$d$ elastic cross sections in free space over a range of energies and scattering angles.
-Unfortunately, the Faddeev theory, which provides the exact solution for the $p$-$d$ scattering problem, does not perfectly reproduce the $p$-$d$ elastic scattering data using existing nucleon forces at energies higher than about $150$~MeV/nucleon~\cite{HWitala98, HWitala22}.
-Furthermore, as mentioned earlier, we plan to explore in-medium 3NF effects via the density dependence of the 2N effective interaction.
+We plan to explore in-medium 3NF effects via the density dependence of the 2N effective interaction.
 Therefore, a model for the $p$-$d$ elastic cross sections in free space based on an effective interaction is needed.
-As shown in Ref.~\cite{YChazono22}, calculations using the Franey-Love 2N effective interaction~\cite{MAFraney85} tend to underestimate the experimental cross sections around the minima.
-This underestimation has also been reported in Faddeev calculations that include only the 2N force.
-As is well known, this discrepancy can be resolved by including the 3NF contribution.
-In our approach, we simulate the 3NF contribution to the $p$-$d$ elastic cross sections by adding a phenomenological ``3NF'' amplitude to the $p$-$d$ transition matrix used in Ref.~\cite{YChazono22}.
+However, as shown in Ref.~\cite{YChazono22}, calculations using the Franey-Love 2N effective interaction~\cite{MAFraney85} tend to underestimate the experimental cross sections around the minima.
+This underestimation has also been reported in Faddeev calculations that include only the 2N force~\cite{HWitala98, HWitala22}.
+In our approach, we resolve this discrepancy by adding a correction amplitude to the $p$-$d$ transition matrix used in Ref.~\cite{YChazono22}, which might include effects beyond the 2N effective interaction.
 This additional amplitude is parameterized as a superposition of Legendre polynomials, and the energy dependence of each parameter is described by an analytic function.

 This paper is organized as follows.
-In Sec.~\ref{sec:framework}, we explain our approach for introducing 3NF contributions phenomenologically into the differential cross section of the $p$-$d$ scattering.
+In Sec.~\ref{sec:framework}, we explain our approach for improving the differential cross section of the $p$-$d$ scattering phenomenologically.
 In Sec.~\ref{sec:result}, the inputs used in the numerical calculation are mentioned.
 We also show the obtained results compared with the experimental data and discuss how well our approach works.
 Finally, the summary and perspective are given in Sec.~\ref{sec:summary}.